Curriculum in Middle School

 Like other Montessori middle school programs, the Evergreen classroom offers “Occupations” within the larger middle school curriculum, which combines academic coursework with real work of the hands that looks very much like a vocation or a job.

-Our Occupations model allows students to engage in a traditional Montessori work-cycle each morning and Occupations work each afternoon at an offsite, privately-owned apple orchard.
+Our Occupations model allows students to engage in a traditional Montessori work-cycle each afternoon and Occupations work each morning at an offsite, privately-owned apple orchard.

 Middle School Mastery